 Originally they and people cannot be divided into two, but both of them have been influenced each other through the changes of the time.

-Urgent problem of them is a lot of them were abandoned due to the decreasing numbers of caretakers and the change of the people’s lifestyles.
+The urgent problem with them is a lot of them were abandoned due to the decreasing number of caretakers and the change of the people’s lifestyles.

 We need more caretakers to maintain them productive and clean with understanding and the actual benefit of taking care and making use of each Satoyama.

-Its potential is limitless as long as we combine and use accumulated wisdom from the ancestors and the understanding of each local communities’ needs and situations.
+Its potential is limitless as long as we combine and use the accumulated wisdom from the ancestors and the understanding of each local community’s needs and situations.